-By removing dead skin cells from the surface of the skin, making sure not to allow the Chinese crested dog to suffer from dry skin, and appropriate bathing using skin-friendly oils and ingredients, whiteheads will be removed over time.
+By removing dead skin cells from the skin surface, making sure not to allow the Chinese crested dog to suffer from dry skin, and appropriate bathing using skin-friendly oils and ingredients, whiteheads will be removed over time.

-Pearly Cysts are not something that you can manipulate away in the same manner.
-Your vet can physically remove them, and it is considered to be a routine, easy procedure.
+Pearly Cysts are not something you can manipulate away in the same manner.
+Your vet can physically remove them, which is considered a routine, easy procedure.

-Otherwise, there isn’t much that you can do- except for ensuring that your dog is eating a good, healthy diet and is not lacking nutrition.
+Otherwise, there isn’t much you can do- except to ensure that your dog is eating a healthy diet and not lacking nutrition.

 How Do You Care for Chinese Crested skin?

 So, to sum it up, prevention is much easier than trying to take care of blackheads after they appear.